I

 • Ensuring that care is effective

-• Ensuring that care recipient experience is taken into account
+• Ensuring that the care recipient’s experience is taken into account

 The Role of NICE in the UK Healthcare System